Measure equivalence rigidity of $\mathrm{Out}(F_N)$

 Recall from Definition \ref{dfn_cleanQH} that a vertex $v$ in a graph of groups is a clean QH vertex if $G_v=\pi_1(\Sigma)$ and incident edge groups correspond bijectively to the fundamental groups of a subset of the boundary components of $\Sigma$.

+In order to introduce the notion of almost free factor systems, we start with the following definition which already appears in various forms in \cite{Sel}, \cite[Section~I.2.2]{HM2}, or \cite[Section 4.1]{Hor}.

-\begin{de} A \emph{QH splitting} of $F_N$ is a cyclic splitting $S$ of $F_N$ such that the vertices of the quotient graph of groups $S/F_N$ are $v,u_1,\dots, u_n$ (maybe $n=0$) where $v$ is a clean QH vertex identified with the fundamental group of a surface $\Sigma$ with at least one unused boundary component, and every edge joins $v$ to some $u_i$.
+\begin{de}[QH splittings and related notions] A \emph{QH splitting} of $F_N$ is a cyclic splitting $S$ of $F_N$ such that the vertices of the quotient graph of groups $S/F_N$ are $v,u_1,\dots, u_n$ (maybe $n=0$) where $v$ is a clean QH vertex identified with the fundamental group of a surface $\Sigma$ with at least one unused boundary component, and every edge joins $v$ to some $u_i$.

 Its \emph{factor system} is $\hat\calf=\{[G_{u_1}],\dots,[G_{u_n}],[\grp{b_1}],\dots,[\grp{b_r}]\}$ where $[\grp{b_1}],\dots,[\grp{b_r}]$ are the conjugacy classes of the fundamental groups of unused boundary components.